SnapperGPS: Open Hardware for Energy-Efficient, Low-Cost Wildlife Location Tracking with Snapshot GNSS: (1) Overview

 The antenna captures GNSS signals in the GPS L1 band, which has a centre frequency of \SI{1.57542}{\giga \hertz}.
 There are more GNSS signal bands, but the cheapest ICs work with the L1 band, the oldest civilian band, and we can receive the modernised GPS L1C, the Galileo E1, the BeiDou B1C, and the potential future GLONASS L1OCM signal in this band, too.
 This allows us to make use of multiple satellite systems and, therefore, to increase localisation reliability by using more satellites.

 Sampling and storing satellite signals at a rate of multiple gigahertz is not possible with a low-cost receiver.
-Therefore, we need an analogue circuit to down-convert the signals by mixing (i.e., multiplying) them with a locally generated sine wave with a similar frequency to obtain a baseband signal with a centre frequency close to \SI{0}{\hertz}.
+Therefore, we use the heterodyne method: by mixing the received signal with an unmodulated signal from a local oscillator, we shift the original signal down to a lower, so-called intermediate frequency.
 For this, we choose an integrated circuit that is designed for low-power applications, is available at very low costs (<\$1), and is designed for the GPS L1 band: the SE4150L-R from \textsc{Skyworks Solutions Inc.} This \textit{radio} includes an analogue-to-digital converter (ADC) and a voltage-controlled oscillator (VCO), which needs a reference frequency of \SI{16.368}{\mega \hertz} from an external temperature-compensated crystal oscillator (TCXO).

 To sample the radio's output signal, we connect it to a low-power microcontroller unit (MCU); a 32-bit \textsc{Silicon Labs Happy Gecko} with an \textsc{Arm Cortex-M0+} core.
 To reduce the overall number of components, we operate the MCU on the same clock as the radio when acquiring snapshots.
 Otherwise, we fall back to an internal \SI{14}{\mega \hertz} RC oscillator.